nomath4u/radiusnetworks.github.io/proximitykit/webbeacon/index.md

 ![Drag to Xcode](xcode-drag.png)

 Cool.
-Now you have an empty xcode project.
-It's a good idea to build at this point and make srue everything works.
+Now you have a skeleton Xcode project.
+It's a good idea to build at this point and make sure everything works.

 ## Import and create a PKManager